 - Mild depression – symptoms, whilst not severe, can cause a person to feel down for long periods of time and disturb normal daily functioning.
 Mild depression can arise from a trigger event initially causing low mood.
 Episodes tend not to clear up even if specific triggers causing the problem are removed.
 Mild depression can last for a few months, several years or it may affect the sufferer, on and off, for decades.
 Some people suffering from mild depression may not seem obviously depressed but are described by family as being ‘miserable’, ‘grumpy’ or having cynical personalities

 - Moderate depression – this is described as severe levels of misery beyond what the average person would experience.
 They experience difficulty functioning at work or in everyday situations such as going to the shops.
 Good news is unlikely to lift the feeling, even temporarily

-- Severe depression – this is also known as major or severe depression.
+- Severe depression – this is also known as major depression.
 Often the patient is inconsolable and experiences repeated thoughts of suicide.
 It is impossible to alleviate these emotions no matter how good a person’s situation is at the time, and the sufferer usually loses touch with reality.
 Delusions or hallucinations may occur.